msharp16/Portfolio/README.md

 7. Increasing Attendance for the MLB Dodgers
 8. Movie Recommender Systems
 9. National Parks Overview Analysis and Visualizations
-10. Open Powerlifting: Analyzing Powerlifting
+10. Open Powerlifting: Analyzing Powerlifting Data with EDA

 To learn more about a project, and to explore my project work, please click on the corresponding folder for each project topic/title listed above.
 Thank you for stopping by!